 instead of typing the character.
 It then creates a hard return (same as

-keystrokes or from having to use your mouse.
+keystrokes or having to use a mouse to save the file.

 The rationale behind the Period+Save macro

 above (optional reading)

 | The following material in this section is optional.

 You only need to download the actual macro and